Natural SUSY with a bino- or wino-like LSP: Natural SUSY with a wino-like LSP

 In Fig. \ref{fig:SI} we show the SI direct detection $\tz_1p$ scattering cross section versus $M_2$ as the curve with blue pluses.
 Starting off at large $M_2$, we see that as $M_2$ is decreased, the $\sigma^{SI}(\tz_1 p)$ cross section increases, and the increase is substantially larger than the case of a bino-like LSP.
 Recall this cross section proceeds mainly via light $h$ exchange which depends on a product of gaugino and higgsino components of the neutralino LSP \cite{wss}.
 In this case, the wino-component, which involves the larger $SU(2)$ gauge coupling $g$, becomes enhanced leading to the large cross section.
 For small enough $M_2<250$ GeV, the cross section turns around and decreases with decreasing $M_2$ since the $\tz_1$ becomes more purely wino-like and the higgsino components are diminished.
 We note here that though the cross section in Fig.~\ref{fig:SI} exceeds the stated bounds ($1-2\times 10^{-9}$~pb for $m_{\tz_1} =100-200$~GeV) in Ref.~\cite{lux}, these bounds are not directly applicable because they were obtained assuming the neutralino constitutes the entire dark matter content of the Universe.
 For the natural SUSY scenario, the rates in direct detection experiments could be much smaller, as these scale by the neutralino fraction of the total local dark matter density.
 A wino-like neutralino that forms the bulk of the local dark matter would be excluded.

 In Fig. \ref{fig:SD}, we show the spin-dependent direct detection cross section $\sigma^{SD}(\tz_1 p)$ versus $M_2$ as the blue curve.
 Here, the SD scattering cross section which proceeds mainly by $Z$ exchange becomes large since there is less cancellation in the $Z-higgsino-higgsino$ coupling.
 For small enough $M_2$, then again the cross section turns over and decreases due to the diminishing higgsino components.
 We see that the cross section exceeds its 90\% CL IceCube upper limit $\sim 1.5\times 10^{-4}$~pb \cite{icecube} obtained assuming that LSPs in the sun annihilate dominantly to $W$-pairs if $M_2< 700$~GeV.
-Thus a truly wino-like neutralino scenario such as the RNSw benchmark is strongly disfavoured, as long as the assumption that the neutralino density in the sun is determined by equilibrium between capture and annihilation rates is valid.
+As discussed earlier, the expected event rate must be re-scaled by $\xi$ ($= 0.01-0.1$ for thermally produced wino LSPs), before comparing with IceCube limits.
+Then the IceCube limit on the cross section will be correspondingly degraded, assuming that the neutralino density in the sun is determined by equilibrium between capture and annihilation rates.
+The RNSw scenario satisfies the IceCube bound assuming that the wino relic density is close to its thermally produced value and that the axion or some other particle makes up the remainder of the dark matter.
+Models where the dark matter is dominantly a wino-like neutralino are strongly excluded by IceCube.

 In Fig. \ref{fig:sv} we show $\langle\sigma v\rangle |_{v\to 0}$ versus $M_2$ as the blue shaded curve.
 In this case, as $M_2$ falls, then $\tz_1\tz_1\to WW$ becomes large and the annihilation rate increases.
 One might expect increased liklihood for indirect WIMP detection via gamma rays and antimatter detection.
 However, the increased annihilation rate is counter-balanced by a likely decreasing local WIMP abundance where the detection rate is proportional to the square of the reduced local abundance.
 We see that although the predicted rate naively exceeds the upper limit from Fermi-LAT in Ref.~\cite{fermi}, after the $\xi^2$ scaling discussed above exclusion is not possible.